 Undulating ride through charming coastal villages to Ogliastro Marina for lunch and a swim; continue on to Paestum with its 6th Century BC Greek ruins.

-After a short ride around the ancient city walls of Paestum, we have time to visit its well-preserved temples and amphitheatre, before taking a train to Salerno, the gateaway to the Amalfi Coast.
-After lunch, we ride one the most scenic coastal roads in the world to Amalfi.
+This morning we have time to visit Paestum's well-preserved temples and amphitheatre, before taking a train to Salerno, the gateaway to the Amalfi Coast.
+After lunch, we ride one the most scenic coastal roads in the world to Minori.
 Along the way we stop in the fishing village of Cetara, famous for its delicious tuna and anchovies.
 We then continue to Capo d'Orso, offering breathtaking views over the Amalfi Coast and Capri.
-From here it's mainly downhill as we cycle past dramatic cliffs and scented lemon terraces to the coastal villages of Maiori and Minori.
-A short climb takes us to Atrani, with its whitewashed houses and eventually to Amalfi, our base for the last three nights.
-Amalfi itself has been popular with the British since Edwardian times, when the upper classes viewed the town as a pleasant place to spend their winters.
-The large Duomo dominates the town with its bright coloured tiles so typical of the region.
+From here it's mainly downhill as we cycle past dramatic cliffs and scented lemon terraces to the coastal villages of Maiori and finally Minori, our base for the last three nights.

 Cycle along the 'Strada Amalfitana' to Amalfi, Praiano and Positano, and climb inland to the Colli di San Pietro for great views over the Bay of Naples; return to Minori via Amalfi.